 Jaren Kerr shone some light on how it happened

 Brown’s a white, multi-millionaire, internet entrepreneur, with a reputation for sometimes shoddy journalism, and a financial interest in driving traffic to the website he owns.
-Jesse Brown’s answer to this issue of race and class was to use a young, African-Canadian reporter, with no serious investigative reporting experience.
+Kerr is a young, African-Canadian reporter, with no serious investigative reporting experience.
 Kerr graduated from journalism school less than a year before Brown hired him to write the WE pieces.

 Kerr said during the session that he was out of work after his one-year contract with the Toronto Star ended in the summer of 2018, so he approached Brown to see if there were any openings at Canadaland.
 Brown had interned there.